balazs4/cntr/readme.md

 # cntr

-> counts unique lines reading from stdin
+> counts occurence of unique lines reading from stdin

 ## usage